Writing

 Art

-I practice a kind of Merton-inspired art that focuses on the moment – mostly ink on paper, they are exercises in stillness.
-Thomas Merton combined postwar gestural abstract expressionism (he was a good friend of Ad Reinhart) with zen calligraphy (prompted by DT Suzuki – who also pointed him in the direction of Meister Eckhart).
+I practice a kind of Thomas Merton-inspired art that focuses on the moment.
+Mostly ink on paper, it is an exercise in stillness.
+Merton combined postwar gestural abstract expressionism (he was a good friend of Ad Reinhart) with zen calligraphy (prompted by DT Suzuki – who also pointed him in the direction of Meister Eckhart).
 Some of the images (top left) are drawn in minutes; with some I use one dip of the brush in Japanese ink and follow it to the end.
 Accidents and impermanence are welcomed.
+The other aspect of the art is landscape, real or imagined.

 Find more images on my Instagram page, as well as writing news.